woodenzen/JAMM425-Magazine-Feature-Writing/content/1-journal.md

 ----------------------------------
 ## See Also
 [^1]: Tits Up [[202408121909]]
     - Human chests are rich repositories of meaning.
-This book is a breast cancer survivor's memoir and social commentary.
+This book is a breast cancer survivor's warm and humorous memoir and social commentary.
 She is a lesbian who had a double mastectomy and then reconstruction.
 [^2]: JAMM425 August 22, 2024 [[202408201906]]
      * Seminar notes.
 - The Art and Craft of Feature Writing [[202408212021]]